jasoncolburne/homelab/switch.md

 I am now trying the setting `pcie_aspm=off` in addition to the other kernel flag.

+Edit: Since making the above change to the `pcie_aspm` flag, I have had an uptime of over 10 days.
+I'll make another edit if things break down again, but it looks like this resolved the issue.

 ### Networking Setup

 I made some changes to the basic networking config in `/etc/default/networking`: